Gandi/hubot-phabs/README.md

         assigns the given task to a user (or the given user to the task, which is exactly the same).
         The 'for' and 'on' conjunctions are inter-changeable.
+        You can use 'me' as username and it will substitute your username
-        NOTE: this call will record this Task id associated to you for 5 minutes
+        NOTE: this call will record this Task id associated to you for 1 hour
         permission: phuser

     .phab T123 to <column>